 |Great customer service from a dedicated team||… because it’s definitely a helmet that’s heavily in beta, and you’ll participate in the testing.|

 My primary review is: Get the Forcite helmet if you’re an early adopter, or paying beta tester, who isn’t expecting something perfect.
 For everyone else who wants to pay A$1100 (about US$900) for something and expects everything promised to work — this isn’t for you.

-I rode through traffic, on hot days, and on cooler rainy days using two sport bikes — a Honda VFR800FE and a Honda CBF600F4i (it just happens I’m going through a Honda and Yamaha “reliability or bust” phase).
+I rode through traffic, on hot days, and on cooler rainy days using three sport bikes — a Honda VFR800FE (which I’ve now replaced with a Suzuki GSX1300R Hayabusa) and a Honda CBF600F4i (it just happens I’m going through a Japanese “reliability or bust” phase).

 Basically — the Forcite helmet is a work in progress.
-Join if you’re keen to be part of group testing R&D.
+Join the process and buy one if you’re keen to be part of group testing R&D.

 What is the Forcite helmet?